Install Plex Media Server on Ubuntu 22.04 | 20.04

 sudo nano /etc/nginx/conf.d/plex.conf

-You will need an active domain name which can be purchased for as little as 1 to 2 dollars if you do not have one.
-NameCheap has the best cheap domains going around and if you prefer a .com, use Cloudflare.
+Purchase an active domain name for as little as 1 to 2 dollars if you don’t already have one.
+NameCheap offers the best affordable domains.

 After you have created your sub-domain, add the following to the server block file: